karippery/archive_script/README.md

 2025-08-07 23:54:08,785 INFO: [run_id=15ac0a] Archived 2 files for 2 users in group 'developers'
 ```

+## Parallel Execution Safety
+If there is a chance that the script might be executed concurrently (for example, by cron or in a distributed system), you should add a simple file lock to avoid race conditions.
+This can be done with fcntl

 ## Debian Packaging

 The `debian/` directory contains the control file for building a Debian package.